 Horizon is asking the public to consider their health care options

-Horizon Health Network is asking the public to consider their health care options before presenting to an Emergency Department.
+HORIZON – Due to critical staff shortages in Emergency Departments across Horizon Health Network, we are asking the public to consider their health care options before presenting to an Emergency Department.

 – 30 –